heissgetraenk/fcmcua/README.md

 * **Factor:**         This gets multiplied with the value comming from the node.
 If for example you control a motor by outputting a speed or rotor-position, you might not have a variable in your controller that represents the actual position of that axis.
 In that case you might want to factor in a gear ratio to derive the position from the value that you do have in the controller.
 * **Document Name:**  The name of the file containing the Local Coordinate System.
 * **LCS:**            The label you have given the Local Coordinate System (LCS)
-* **Offset:**         The vector component of the AttachmentOffset that will receive the value coming from the OPC node.
+* **Offset:**         The part of the AttachmentOffset that the value from the OPC node will be plugged into.
 The selected x, y, z or angle correspond to the the vector components in the App.Placement command shown above.
 * **Type:**           What kind of value does the OPC node represent: An axis **pos**ition or a motor **speed**?

 ### Configuring Actuator Settings: